Alpha-fetoprotein (AFP) Tumor Marker

 If you have chronic liver infection or damage and your AFP suddenly rises, or if it is very elevated, your healthcare practitioner will usually ask for a study to look at your liver, such as an ultrasound exam, a CT scan, an MRI scan, or a biopsy for histopathological evaluation of tumor tissues.
 The scans can usually spot liver cancers if they are present.
-Your healthcare practitioner may also order a blood test for des-gamma carboxy prothrombin (DCP), which is also known as prothrombin induced by vitamin K absence-II (PIVKA-II), to help detect liver cancer and monitor patients with hepatocellular carcinoma.
+Your healthcare practitioner may also order a blood test for des-gamma carboxy prothrombin (DCP), which is also known as prothrombin induced by vitamin K absence-II (PIVKA-II), to help detect and monitor liver cancer.

 Can an AFP test be performed at home or in my healthcare practitioner's office?